50 Things You Should Know About Your Home by Age 50

 When a threaded connection won’t budge, heat sometimes does the trick, especially on ancient connections that were sealed with pipe dope that hardened over time.
 A hairdryer works well for this purpose, but you’ll have to be patient.
 Getting the metal hot enough can take a couple of minutes.
 Protect nearby surfaces with a flame-resistant cloth.
 This method is for water and waste pipes only, never for gas or fuel lines.
 Learn more professional plumbing secrets.

 Don’t choose a problem tree

 You’ll be living with this tree for a long time, so make sure you plant one you won’t grow to detest in a few years.
-Trees to avoid include cottonwoods, which have invasive root systems, messy mulberries, and stinky female ginkgoes.
+Trees to avoid include messy mulberries, stinky female ginkgoes, and cottonwoods, which have invasive root systems.
 Before you buy a tree, research its benefits and potential negatives so you won’t resent it later on.
 Contact your local extension service for a list of recommended trees for your area.
 If you’re looking for screening plants, check out this list of the best shrubs and trees for backyard privacy.